-- Use of gloves is required while on-site. - If employees have recently traveled outside of NM, they must inform their immediate supervisor and request permission to be allowed back on the jobsite. - Face coverings are required, when working inside a building. - Avoid using other employees' equipment if possible (phones, pens, gloves, safety glasses, other tools/ equipment) - When someone is done using equipment, wipe down with disinfecting wipes those areas that were touched.
-(Maintain wipes at tool storage locations and in all large equipment) - Clearly define work areas and separation from public, client or others. - Develop work plan for access to owner-controlled areas: - Example: Before entering occupied area, any worker will inform Bradbury Stamm Supervisory personnel, wash hands and be escorted.
-Areas touched to be cleaned before returning to the worker-controlled area. - If in high traffic areas try and create as much separation as possible and consider double fencing or other options goal six feet. - Have workers mark gloves as theirs.
-Do not touch face with gloves and do not use teeth to remove gloves, etc. - Include discussion of infection control in pre-activity and task planning and scheduling of activities.
-If employees have recently traveled outside of NM, they must inform their immediate supervisor and request permission to be allowed back on the jobsite. - Vehicles, offices, shipping containers and hotel/motel rooms are easy areas to exchange germs. - Maintain hand sanitizing wipes in Bradbury Stamm vehicles and limit drivers and access. - Carpooling and or ridesharing to and from the jobsite is not allowed. - Do not sit in vehicles with others during breaks / lunch. - Do not share hotel/motel rooms. - Active Campus Sites must maintain a site-specific plan that addresses clear separation of workercontrolled areas from public, client or other areas.
+- · Use of gloves is recommended while on-site. - Avoid using other employees' equipment (phones, pens, gloves, safety glasses, other tools/equipment) - · Clearly define work areas and separation from public, client or others. - · Develop work plan for access to owner-controlled areas: - Example: Before entering occupied area, any worker will inform Bradbury Stamm Supervisory personnel, wash hands and be escorted.
+Areas touched to be cleaned before returning to the worker-controlled area. - If in high traffic areas try and create as much separation as possible and consider double fencing or other options - goal six feet. - Have workers mark gloves as theirs.
+Do not touch face with gloves and do not use teeth to remove gloves, etc. - Include discussion of infection control in pre-activity and task planning and scheduling of activities. - Vehicles, offices, shipping containers and hotel / motel rooms are easy areas to exchange germs. - Maintain hand sanitizing wipes in vehicles and limit drivers and access. - Do not sit in vehicles with others during breaks / lunch. - Carpooling and or ridesharing to and from the jobsite is not allowed in the Metro Areas. - For jobs outside the area, carpooling is strongly discouraged.
+If necessary, it is recommended to use a "Buddy System" using the same (2) employees to travel together and share lodging. - Do not sit in vehicles with others during breaks / lunch.